-If you love a good Schwarzenegger film then you would no doubt have been looking forward to Sabotage back in 2014.
+It’s time for the Sabotage blu-ray review, if you love a good Schwarzenegger film then you would no doubt have been looking forward to Sabotage back in 2014.
 I know I was, but was it actually any good?
-Let’s find out as I take a look at it on Blu-ray.
-So without further ado here’s my Sabotage Blu-ray Review.

 - UK Rating 15